-METHODS
+MATERIALS AND METHODS

-Microbiome data from public repositories
+Microbiome data from public repositories.

-Microbiome-derived DNA sequences from a range of body sites were selected (filtered by file type 'FASTQ' and data 'WGS') and downloaded from either the National Institutes of Health (NIH) Human Microbiome Project (HMP) database or the NIH Integrative Human Microbiome Project (iHMP) database [38-40].
-Accession numbers of sequences analysed can be found in Table S1 (available in the online version of this article).
-In addition, 52 metagenomes sequenced from samples from the upper reproductive tract were downloaded [41].
-Upper reproductive tract sequences are available from the EBI ENA database with project accession PRJEB24147 [41].
+Microbiome derived DNA sequences from a range of body sites, were selected (filtered by file type "FASTQ" and data "WGS") and downloaded from either the National Institutes of Health (NIH) Human Microbiome Project (HMP) database or the NIH Integrative Human Microbiome Project (iHMP) database (38-40).
+Accession numbers of sequences analyzed can be found in Table S1.
+In addition, 52 metagenomes sequenced from samples from the upper reproductive tract were downloaded (41).
+Upper reproductive tract sequences are available from the EBI ENA database with project accession PRJEB24147 (41).

-Analysis of DNA sequencing using metagenomic profiling tools
+Analysis of DNA sequencing using metagenomic profiling tools.

-Metagenomic sequence reads were trimmed using Trimmomatic (version 0.39) [42] in paired-end mode to yield sets of highquality paired reads.
-Trimmed reads were filtered to remove any human sequences using Kraken2 [43] against a human genome sequence-specific database.
-Taxonomic classifications were made against several databases using Kraken2; the databases included the full standard database and a viral genome-specific database.
+Metagenomic sequence reads were trimmed using Trimmomatic (version 0.39) (42) in paired end mode to yield sets of high quality paired reads.
+Trimmed reads were filtered to remove any human sequences using Kraken2 (43) against a human genome sequence specific database.
+Taxonomic classifications were made against several databases using Kraken2; the databases included the full standard database and a viral genome specific database.
 The output of Kraken2 consists of the number of unique reads across multiple taxonomies.
 For the purposes of the present study, only reads categorized under Viruses by Kraken2 were analysed.
-Normalized read counts were generated by dividing by the sample read count and scaling to 106.
+Normalised read counts were generated by dividing by the sample read count and scaling to 106.

-Where indicated in the text, reads were also analysed using Kraken2 by comparing reads to a database of human herpesvirus genomes created by downloading all human herpesvirus genomes from NCBI Viral Neighbor assemblies.
-A total of 1379 genomes were analysed, comprising 70 HSV-1 genomes (5% of the genomes analysed), 64 HSV-2 genomes (4.6%), 202 VZV genomes (14.6%), 659 EBV genomes (47.8%), 333 HCMV genomes (24.1%), seven HHV-6A genomes (0.5%), nine HHV-6B genomes (0.65%), three HHV-7 genomes (0.2%) and 32 KSHV genomes (2.3%).
+Where indicated in the text, reads were also analyzed using Kraken2 by comparing reads to a database of human herpesvirus genomes created by downloading all human herpesvirus genomes from NCBI Viral Neighbor assemblies.
+A total of 1,379 genomes were analyzed comprising 70 HSV-1 genomes (5% of the genomes analyzed), 64 HSV-2 genomes (4.6% of the genomes analyzed), 202 VZV genomes (14.6% of the genomes analyzed), 659 EBV genomes (47.8% of the genomes analyzed), 333 HCMV genomes (24.1% of the genomes analyzed), 7 HHV-6A genomes (0.5% of the genomes analyzed), 9 HHV-6B genomes (0.65% of the genomes analyzed), 3 HHV-7 genomes (0.2% of the genomes analyzed), and 32 KSHV genomes (2.3% of the genomes analyzed).

-Raw untrimmed reads were also converted to bam format using Picard, and classified using the GATK PathSeq pipeline using default settings [44].
-Analysis and plotting were performed using R (v4.0.4) with the tidyverse package [45].
+Raw untrimmed reads were also converted to bam format using Picard, and classified using the GATK PathSeq pipeline using default settings (44).
+Analysis and plotting were performed using R (v4.0.4) with the tidyverse package (45).

-Placental metagenome data
+Placental metagenome data.

-Forty-eight placental metagenomic sequences [5] were very kindly provided by Kjersti Aagaard and colleagues via the NCBI database of Genotype and Phenotype (request no. #65088-2; see the Acknowledgments for further information).
+Forty eight placental metagenomic sequences (5) were very kindly provided by Kjersti Aagaard and colleagues via the NCBI database of Genotype and Phenotype (request no. #65088-2).
+Please see Acknowledgments for further information.
+The interactions with patients, preparation of samples and DNA sequencing methodology used to generate this metagenomic data have been previously described in detail (5).
+Briefly, placental samples were collected immediately after delivery.
+Several tissue sections (between 4 to 6 sections) were taken from the same area of each placenta (with the maternal decidua and fetal